pastorcmentarny/denva/README.md

-# Denva - Dom's Environment Analyser
+# Denva - it starts as Dom's Environment Analyser and become denva is a Dom's personal assistant

 This project has inspired by various events in the workplace.
 It measures: